Webbing: Military

 Pattern for PALS and MOLLE grids of webbing, which are based on 1 in wide webbing with 1.5 in spacing between each sewing point.

 Military webbing, or web gear otherwise known as Mil-Spec webbing, is typically made of strips of woven narrow fabrics of high tensile strength, such as nylon, Kevlar, and Nomex.
 When these materials are used for parachute and ballooning applications, they must also conform to PIA (Parachute Industry Association) standards.

 Mil-Spec webbing is used to make military belts, packs, pouches, and other forms of equipment.
 The British Army adopted cotton webbing to replace leather after the Second Boer War although leather belts are still worn in more formal dress.
 The term is still used for a soldier's combat equipment, although cotton webbing has since been replaced with stronger materials.
 The webbing system used by the British Army today is known as personal load carrying equipment.
 Americans use modular lightweight load-carrying equipment (MOLLE).

 Typical contents of military webbing equipment include cooking equipment, 24 hours' worth of rations, water, ammunition, first aid or survival supplies, cold weather/rain gear, anti-gas/CBRN gear and sheltering equipment (such as a tent quarter/shelter half, poles, rope, etc.).
 Items are generally stored in an ordered fashion in a combination of ammo and utility pouches.

 It is unusual for western armies to fight while wearing a pack, and so prior to anticipated contact with the enemy the pack is usually stowed away from the forward edge of the battle area and webbing is used instead.
 Webbing belts are also used frequently by modern cadet and scout groups, as well as police and security forces.

 Transportation

-Tie downs, tie straps, cargo straps, E-track straps, cargo hoist straps, tow ropes, winch straps, cargo nets, and dozens of other items are used by thousands of shipping and trucking companies every day.
-The transportation industry is perhaps the largest user of high strength webbing in the world.
+The transportation industry uses webbing to secure cargo.
+Examples include Tie downs, tie straps, cargo straps, E-track straps, cargo hoist straps, tow ropes, winch straps and cargo nets.